Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Polyester is one of the softest fibers used to make carpets today.
 It has the most vibrant colors and it resists stains and cleans easily.
 That's what the manufacturer's brochure says and it's true.
 Polyester carpets are best suited for low foot traffic applications.

 What are the negative qualities of polyester carpets?
 In medium to heavy foot traffic applications, the pile mats down quickly in main walkways, stairs and hallways.
-They don't mention that in their brochure and the untrained or unscrupulous carpet salesperson won't mention it to you either.
-Tell that to all the angry homeowners who email me with horror stories about their matted-down polyester carpets.
+They don't mention that in their brochure and the inexperienced or unscrupulous carpet salesperson won't mention it to you either.
 Learn more about Carpet Fibers

-In fact, many carpet salespeople today firmly believe that carpets made from POLYESTER are better than ever.
-This is not accurate.
-Polyester is still polyester and the fact is, it is not a resilient fiber.
+In fact, many carpet salespeople today actually believe that carpets made from POLYESTER are better than ever, but this is not true.
+Polyester is still polyester and the fact is, it is not a resilient fiber, it never was and never will be.

 In Conclusion